lumos9/etl-pipeline/README.md

 ## Overview
 Kafka Source - Flink Transformations - Postgres Sink

 Welcome to the **ETL Pipeline** repository.
-This experimental project is designed to load a real-time Apache Kafka stream of large dataset csv records (Test data of 100K records for demo) to a JDBC sink (Postgres) via Apache Flink while applying minor transformations.
+This experimental project is designed to load a real-time Apache Kafka stream of large dataset csv records (Test data of 1,000,000 (1 million) records for demo) to a JDBC sink (Postgres) via Apache Flink while applying minor transformations.
 It is built with Java 17, Gradle and Docker, aiming to provide a template code-base for ETL pipelines with large datasets via low latency streaming (some Use Cases listed below).
 This takes full advantage of local machine's resources and convenient for Proof-Of-Concept demos, learning, experimentation etc.

 [//]: # ([Optional: Include a screenshot or a gif of the project])